 Battery may run down before power comes back on

 Battery water levels must be examined every few months

 Battery terminals must be cleaned twice a year

 Battery must be replaced every five years (and costs approximately $100)

-So, when your sump pump starts acting different, call Roland J. Down Service Experts Heating & Air Conditioning to investigate your issue and help you decide on new sump pump installation, repair or replacement for your Albany home.
+So, when your sump pump starts acting different, call Roland J. Down Service Experts to examine your problem and help you decide on new sump pump installation, repair or replacement for your Albany home.